kkubkko/SimpleApi/README.md

 }
 ```

+### Calling API
-And the final step is to call a method.
+And the final step is to call a method for downloading objects.
 This method use default parameters of SimpleApi calls, parses object from received JSON and saves it to Realm database.

 ```swift